 SCEL, through its subsidiaries, acquired a 15% interest in certain Petroliam Nasional Berhad natural gas assets ("NMJV").
 These assets include natural gas producing properties and reserves in northeast British Columbia.
-In addition to this purchase, SCEL, through its subsidiaries, also invested in the proposed Pacific Northwest Liquefied Natural Gas ("LNG") export facility on Canada's West Coast.
-These acquisitions were completed with China Huadian Corporation ("Huadian"), whereby SCEL owns two-thirds and Huadian owns one-third of the interest in the natural gas assets and LNG investment.
-On July 25, 2017, a decision was made by the investors to not proceed with the proposed LNG export facility.
+This acquisition was completed with China Huadian Corporation ("Huadian"), whereby SCEL owns two-thirds and Huadian owns one-third of the interest in the natural gas assets.

 SCEL is an indirect subsidiary of China Petrochemical Corporation ("CPC") and also owned by China Chentong Holdings Group Ltd. ("CCHG") and China Reform Holdings Co.
 Ltd. ("CRHC"), all of which are state owned enterprises ("SOE") of the Government of the People's Republic of China ("PRC").
 SCEL's immediate operating parent company is Sinopec International Petroleum Exploration and Production Corporation ("SIPC") and SCEL's immediate parent company is TipTop Luxembourg S.A.R.L ("TipTop").
 Sinopec Century Bright Investment Limited ("Century Bright") performs certain banking and finance functions for CPC's consolidated group.
 SIPC, Century Bright and TipTop are direct or indirect subsidiaries of CPC.
-SIPC, CPC, CCHG and CRHC have committed to supporting the financial obligations and commitments of the Company and continue to provide financial support to the Company by providing operating and capital funding.

-The consolidated financial statements of SCEL as at and for the year ended December 31, 2019, comprise the results of the Company and its subsidiaries and partnership interests as follows:
+The consolidated financial statements of SCEL as at and for the year ended December 31, 2021, comprise the results of the Company and its subsidiaries and partnership interests as follows: